webmaster-icsd/icsd.org/_announcements/2018-05-21-al-rashid-school-summer-program-2018.md

 published: true
 title: Programs
 ---
+## Imam Suhaib Webb
+Imam Suhaib Webb will be giving the khatira tonight, May 28, at Taraweeh.

 ## [Qur'an Contest](http://www.icsd.org/events/qur-an-contest-1439-2018)
 The test (tasmee’) will take place at ICSD on Sunday, Ramadan 26/June 10, at 1:30pm (right after Dhuhr prayer).